Option-aware Temporally Abstracted Value for Offline Goal-Conditioned Reinforcement Learning: Option-aware Temporally Abstracted (OTA) Value

 where $r(s^{\Omega},g)=-\mathbf{1}\{s^{\Omega} \neq g\}$.\footnote{We highlight the differences from Equation (\ref{eq:iql_value_loss}) in Equation (\ref{eq:new_value_loss}).} We refer to $V^h_{\text{OTA}}$ as the \textit{Option-aware Temporally Abstracted} (OTA) value function.

-We argue that the high-level value function $V^h_{\text{OTA}}$ would effectively address the value order inconsistency due to the following reason: Using a $1$-step target for value learning tends to be more sensitive to noise, particularly in long-horizon tasks.
-In contrast, employing an option-aware target mitigates the effects of noise and empirically leads to more order-consistent value estimates.
+We argue that the high-level value function $V^h_{\text{OTA}}$ would effectively address the value order inconsistency.
+Using a $1$-step target for value learning tends to be more sensitive to noise, especially in long-horizon tasks, whereas an option-aware target mitigates noise and empirically produces more order-consistent value estimates.
 The overall framework for learning $V^h_{\text{OTA}}$ is illustrated in Figure \ref{fig:our-method}.